 Like somebody said: take a train from the airport, but check if it's going that day - they are renovating the tracks right now and sometimes there are no trains for a whole day.

 I think 4 days is short enough in Amsterdam without going to other cities.

 Enjoy!
-Amsterdam is great and people here are very helpful and all speak English.
-4 months agoAnswered by Anna via WorldNomads.com
+Amsterdam is great and people here are very helpful and all speak English. over 4 years agoAnswered by Anna via WorldNomads.com

 I ended up buying a used bike and selling it when I left.